aldaineclarke/Amber-Eats-Group25/README.md

 To have a local copy of the project to work on clone the repository using the command `git clone https://github.com/aldaineclarke/Amber-Eats-Group25.git` in the terminal.

-This will create a folder called `Angular-group-crud` in the directory specified in the terminal.
+This will create a folder called `Amber-Eats-Group25` in the directory specified in the terminal.
 Use the command ` cd Amber-Eats-Group25` to change the directory into the project folder.

 ### Installing the Dependencies.